Guardians of the Galaxy Vol. 3 opens at $114 million | Entertainment - ExBulletin

 Guardians Vol. 3 sees the return of actors Chris Pratt, Zoe Saldaa, Dave Bautista, Karen Gillan, Pom Klementieff, Bradley Cooper and Vin Diesel.
 Reviews were mostly positive, but a bit more divided than previous installments.
 And it remains difficult to compare a pre-pandemic opening such as Vol. 2s debut of $146 million (May 2017) with a post-pandemic.

 Flight.
-3″ is Gunn’s latest Guardians/Marvel film as he focuses on major DC studios.
+3 is Gunn Guardians/Marvel’s latest film as it focuses on major DC studios.

 Third place went to Evil Dead Rise with $5.7 million, and fourth place was Are You There God?
 It’s me, Margaret, with $3.4 million, both were leftovers.